michaelruocco/spring-cloud-function/README.md

 * Add functionality for PATCH and DELETE endpoints
 * Tests for AbstractAwsLambdaFunction will be removed when it is extracted into separate library and only functions will be unit tested
 * Look into how to secure an API in API gateway
+* Secure the API using a cognito user pool